Chart Color Schemes

 AreaSearch analysis of employment trends sees Camp Hill performing better than 90% of local markets assessed across Australia

-Camp Hill has a highly educated workforce with professional services well represented.
-Its unemployment rate was 2.0% as of September 2025, lower than Greater Brisbane's 4.0%.
+Camp Hill has a highly educated workforce with strong representation in professional services.
+As of September 2025, its unemployment rate is 2.0%, lower than Greater Brisbane's 4.0%.
+Workforce participation is high at 79.8% compared to Greater Brisbane's 70.7%.

-Workforce participation in Camp Hill is higher at 77.3%, compared to Greater Brisbane's 64.5%.
-Key industries for employment among residents are health care & social assistance, professional & technical services, and education & training.
-The area specializes particularly in professional & technical services, with an employment share 1.5 times the regional level.
+A significant proportion, 27.8%, of residents work from home.
+Key industries include health care & social assistance, professional & technical services, and education & training.
+The area specializes in professional & technical jobs, with an employment share 1.5 times the regional level.
 Transport, postal & warehousing employs only 3.1% of local workers, below Greater Brisbane's 5.6%.

-Employment opportunities locally may be limited, as indicated by the difference between Census working population and resident population counts.
-Between September 2024 and September 2025, employment levels in Camp Hill increased by 0.5%, with a corresponding 0.5% increase in labour force, keeping the unemployment rate stable at 2.0%.
-In contrast, Greater Brisbane saw employment rise by 3.8%, labour force grow by 3.3%, and unemployment fall to 3.5%.
-Statewide, Queensland's employment contracted by 0.01% between November 2024 and November 2025, with the state unemployment rate at 4.2%, closely aligned with the national rate of 4.3%.
-National employment forecasts from May 2025 suggest total employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Camp Hill's employment mix, local employment is expected to grow by 7.2% over five years and 14.6% over ten years, though these are simple extrapolations for illustrative purposes only and do not account for localized population projections.
+Employment opportunities locally may be limited as indicated by the difference between working population and resident population counts.
+Between September 2024 and September 2025, employment levels increased by 0.5%, while the labour force grew by 0.5%, keeping unemployment stable at 2.0%.
+In contrast, Greater Brisbane saw employment rise by 3.8% and the labour force grow by 3.3%, with unemployment falling to 3.5%.
+National employment forecasts from Jobs and Skills Australia (May-25) project a 6.6% increase over five years and 13.7% over ten years.
+Applying these projections to Camp Hill's employment mix suggests local employment should grow by 7.2% over five years and 14.6% over ten years, though this is a simple extrapolation for illustrative purposes and does not account for localized population projections.

 Frequently Asked Questions - Employment